 Most visitors barely scratch the surface of what there is to see and do in this park.
 With literally hundreds of miles of hiking trails and dirt roads that are only accessible by 4×4, you can spend weeks here exploring the backcountry.

-There are three districts in Canyonlands National Park.
+There are five districts in Canyonlands National Park.

 Island in the Sky

 This is the most visited section of Canyonlands National Park.
 Filled with stunning overlooks and a nice mix of easy and difficult hiking trails, the Island in the Sky district gives visitors a nice overview of the park.

 One day is just enough time to visit the best overlooks and hike a few of the shorter trails.
 More time lets you hike some of the longer trails or drive part or all of the White Rim Road.

 This article focuses solely on the Island in the Sky district.